gvwilson/shuttleworth2014/questions.md

 Scientists spend an increasing amount of time building and using software.
-However, most of them are never actually taught how to do this --- they pick up bits and pieces by osmosis and good luck.
-As a result, they spend a lot of time reinventing wheels (or spinning their own), and it takes them weeks or months to do things they could in hours or days.
-When they're done, they often have no idea how trustworthy their results are, and may not even be able to reproduce them.
+However, most of them are never actually taught how to do this - they pick up bits and pieces by osmosis and good luck.
+As a result, it takes them weeks or months to do things they could in hours or days, and when they're done, they often don't know how trustworthy their results are, how to reproduce them, or how to share them.

-The most frightening thing of all is that most scientists don't even know how big the gap is between the way they work and the way they could and should work.
-Big data gets all the attention, but it's small, everyday skills that scientists need most.

-And while attention is focused these days on sharing data and code, there's something else researchers don't share: their lessons, and how they teach them.
-Millions of people have contributed to Wikipedia, and to tens of thousands of open source software projects, but lessons are almost always still written by one or two people.
-While people routinely borrow PowerPoint slides they find on the Internet, they almost never send patches back to improve the original.
-They might put their lessons in an open access repository, but the "mend and extend" ethos that is the basis of truly open collaboration simply isn't part of most educators' thinking.
+And there's something else scientists don't share: their lessons and how they teach them.
+Millions of people have contributed to Wikipedia, and tens of thousands will submit patches to open source software projects today alone, but even open educational resources are almost always still written by one or two people.
+People routinely "borrow" PowerPoint slides they find on the Internet, but even those who contribute to Wikipedia and open source almost never send patches back to improve the original.
+The "mend and extend" ethos that is the basis of truly open collaboration simply isn't part of how most people think about teaching.

 2. What change do you want to make?
 (A description of what you want to change about the status quo, in the world, your personal vision for this area, max 1500 ch)

-I want every scientist to learn the equivalent of basic lab skills for scientific computing.
-I want them to automate tasks instead of repeatedly pointing and clicking, to use version control to track and share their work, to be able to re-run published experiments without heroic effort, and to know whether their code is probably correct or not.
-I don't want them all to become professional software engineers;
+I want every scientist to learn the equivalent of basic lab skills for scientific computing, but that is just a step toward a larger goal.
-instead, I want them to be able to do routine things on their own, and work with professional developers when they need to.

-But I don't just want scientists to be able to compute better: I want them to be able to *collaborate* better.
-The scientists I meet today no longer ask, "Why should I be open?" but rather, "How do I actually do that?"
-And once they know why and how to collaborate out in the open, I want them to do that in their teaching as well, because I think that openness in one area accelerates and reinforces openness in others.

-Equally, I don't just want scientists to share what they have: I want them to improve what *everyone* has.
-Code review's benefits have been known since the 1970s, but it didn't become popular until globally distributed collaboration on open source came along.
-Once that happened, tens of thousands of programmers started benefiting from each other's insights.
+What I really want is for massive, open collaboration to be a normal part of scientists' lives.
+Software Carpentry is giving them some of the skills they need to do that in their research; the next step is to see if we can do it in their teaching.

+I believe that if we can make open collaboration the new normal, it will encourage scientists (and others) to adopt modern evidence-based teaching techniques as well, just as the spread of open software development in the 1990s and early 2000s led to broader uptake of practices like code review, which in turn allowed programmers to learn better technique from one another.
 I think the same can happen with teaching once people are used to working out in the open, and that we'll all be better off for it.

 3. What do you want to explore?
 (Describe the innovations or questions you would like to explore during the fellowship year, max 1500 ch)

-We've already proven that our current approach really does help scientists get more done in less time and with less pain.
-I want to explore how we can do this better, but also how we can apply what we've learned more broadly.

-I want to keep teaching scientists, but what I want to teach them is how to pass better skills on to their colleagues.
-More importantly, I want to show them that all these same ideas can be applied to creating, sharing, and maintaining teaching materials.
+I want to try using off-the-shelf package managers to manage teaching materials, so that "lesson install calculus-trig-derivatives" will get the lesson, the code and data it uses, and whatever it depends on.
+Once this is in place, I then want to build an aggregator - a "CPAN for lessons" that will encourage people to mend and share rather than just upload and download.

+(I also believe that if we can make this work, we could use it to "install" scientific papers for reading, review, and re-analysis, which would be an interesting new approach to the scientific reproducibility crisis.)

+But this is just a means to an end.
 Open education shouldn't mean "I can use your slides", but rather, "We can all work together to make those slides (and exercises, and videos) better for everyone."
-The technical and social tools for doing this, like version control and code review, have been around for years; I think they can help educators just as much as they've helped programmers, but somebody has to get the ball rolling.
+The technical tools for doing this have been around for years; I think they can help educators just as much as they've helped programmers, but somebody has to get the ball rolling.

-Finally, I think that if people start collaborating on material, they'll be more likely to share good practices with each other, just as programmers who collaborate on open source projects pick up good practices like test-driven development.
+And if people start collaborating on material, they'll be more likely to share good practices with each other.
 Educational researchers know a lot about teaching and learning that isn't yet part of mainstream practice; equally, a lot of good ideas are stuck in the classroom of the teacher who invented them because there's no way for her to share